dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 - Receipt scanning (Tesseract.js locally or AWS Textract remotely) with auto-linking to transactions.
 - Interactive dashboards and drill-down reporting using Creative Tim React templates.
 - Role-aware Web API with validation, logging, and background OCR jobs.
+- Bookkeeper assignment workflow so whoever uploads a receipt owns it until they explicitly reassign large batches to another preparer.

 ## 2. Database Schema (Microsoft SQL Server)